 - Can be used to protect all users, regardless of the device used to access the Internet

-- Flexible to adapt to changing Internet access policies
+- Flexible to adapt to changing Internet access policies and highly scalable

 - Offers instant alerts to ensure compliance with CIPA Internet monitoring requirements